 NEXCOM manufactures products that are new or equivalent to new in accordance with industry standard.
 NEXCOM warrants that products will be free from defect in material and workmanship for 2 years, beginning on the date of invoice by NEXCOM.
-HCP series products (Blade Server) which are manufactured by NEXCOM are covered by a three year warranty period.

 NEXCOM Return Merchandise Authorization (RMA)